Collaborate with Analytics

 Now it’s time to meet with your sales reps and show them how Analytics can help them too.
 You’re going to present the Regional Sales dashboard and demonstrate annotating, posting, and downloading.
 These are all powerful ways to hold conversations around your data and put your insights to work for your business.

-- Click the Analytics Studio tab to go to the home page.
-Under Dashboards, click Regional Sales.
+- Click the Einstein Analytics Studio tab and click Home.
+Under Recent Dashboards, click Regional Sales.

 Note that in full screen mode, you have the app control bar, which includes options to share, annotate, and set notifications.

 - Hover at the top of the screen to show the team how to access the operating system menu bar.

 - Click the dropdown next to the dashboard name to open the app navigation list.

 Here are the other dashboards in the app, you tell your team.
 But we’re going to focus on the map now.

 The bar chart and table facet accordingly.
 There are oohs and ahs from around the room.

 One rep says that she didn’t realize that Canadian sales were so high.
 Is the U.S. falling behind?
 Another rep observes that the table shows only the Canadian deals.
 The group decides to scroll through the table to get a sense of what’s going on.
 You’re really pleased.
 By presenting the dashboard to the group, you’ve set up a meeting where people are putting their heads together to gain insights into the data.

 - In the Regional Sales dashboard, hover near the upper-right corner of the bar chart and click to open the drop-down menu.
 Select Annotate.